 Tip: The lighthouse on Griffiths Island is a must-see.
 Built in 1859 it makes for a great photo stop.
 Early and late in the day keep an eye out too for wallabies hopping about the island.

-The regional city of Portland makes a great base to explore the region and further west.
-There are plenty of excellent accommodation options to choose from including the Henty Bay Beachfront Holiday Park where I stayed.
+The regional city of Portland makes a great base to explore the region and further west and there are plenty of excellent accommodation options to choose from.
 This is a great-value-for-money option with many cabins facing directly out towards the ocean.
 If there is a site in Victoria with better views I’d be keen to see it.
-A woke up to a simply amazing sunrise and star-gazed in the evening with almost zero light-pollution to contend with.
-A great budget option.

-The highlight of my time in Portland was Cape Nelson.
-A very short drive out of the city.
-Here you can walk a section of the Great South West Walk and stare out towards Bass Strait as it crashes into the cliffs below you.
-You may even get to see mighty Blue Whales in summer and Southern Rights in winter so keep an eye out!
+A true highlight is the Great South West Walk where you can stare out towards Bass Strait as it crashes into the cliffs below.
+You may even get to see mighty Southern Right and Humpback Whales in winter, so keep an eye out!

 This small holiday town is only two kilometres from the South Australian border.
 For a small village it packs a punch in terms of attractions!